Day Trip from Rome to Florence - Our Experience (2025 Update)

 4. Best of Florence Treasure Hunt Tour for Kids & Families (Raphael Tours)

-Day tours from Rome to Florence and other Tuscan highlights
+Best day tours from Rome to Florence and the rest of Tuscany

 Medieval Tuscan hilltop town with scenic countryside, accessible on a guided day tour from Rome